tommyhagvallpulsen/suburban/README.md

 # suburban
-New Focus Areas and Structure need to be defined for States , Societies and Individuals
+Establishing new focus areas and structure to accelerate innovation, change and development of future societies

-Establish new focus areas and structure to accelerate innovation, change and development of future societies
+Defining new Focus Areas and Structure need to be defined for States , Societies and Individuals

 What
 - The Focus Areas